×

 Stare vs. Avere

-Stare can be used to show a number of different things, mostly involving a person’s situation or state of being.
-A notable difference here is when talking about certain feelings or states, which requires the use of the verb avere (to have), instead.
+As we’ve gone over, stare can be used to talk about a person’s situation or state of being.
+However, when talking about certain feelings or states, the use of the verb avere (to have) is required instead.

 For example, when you’re hungry or thirsty, you say: